WHO WE ARE

 BRITNEY FOSTER (she/her), LMHC, MDiv: Clinical Director & Therapist

-Britney is currently not accepting new clients.
+Britney is currently not accepting new clients or returning clients.

 I often think of life as one large puzzle we are all just trying to put together day by day.
 Sometimes, though, getting the pieces to fit together to make the picture is pretty hard.
 We don't have the image on the box to guide us, sometimes we have misplaced pieces, or our cat keeps knocking pieces off the table.
 As your therapist, I'm not going to give you any pieces that don't fit into your puzzle.
 You have everything you need, and we're going to work together to better understand how the pieces go together.